Fraser999/nctl/docs/usage.md

 ## Step 0: Compile network binaries.

-Prior to testing a network we need to ensure that the binary set is available:
+Prior to testing a network we need to ensure that the binary sets arre available:

 ```
-nctl-compile-node
-nctl-compile-client
+nctl-compile
 ```

 ## Step 1: Create network assets.